1) A Rooted, Christocentric Community

 We value the image of God in all people, everywhere.
 In a world of gated communities and exclusive clubs, in a context where people gravitate toward their own, we seek to be a community that is always looking out, looking around — to the stranger, the lonely, the excluded, the overlooked.

 We believe that the community of God is a place where messed-up, broken people like us are treated as normal and loveable; where the guest or stranger walks up and becomes part of the family.

 6) A Worshiping Community

-We seek to be a community that worships — prays, serves, sings, gives, experiences — God together in ways that transform us, make us whole, align us with reality, and compel us outward to become agents of grace and transformation in God's world.
-Though we gather to engage God collectively in ways that we cannot engage Him alone, we believe that all of life and every moment is sacred.
-Therefore we seek to be people who are personally engaging God in every moment, pursuing lives of gratitude, hope and reverence, responsive to God's presence in this moment.
+Therefore, we seek to be a community that worships — prays, serves, sings, gives, experiences God together — in ways that transform us, make us whole, align us with reality, and compel us outward to be the presence of Jesus in God's world.

 7) A Simple, Missional Community

 In a harried, overextended, fast-paced world, we seek to live against the grain — to live deeply, significantly, simply.
 Jesus taught and modeled a way of living with God that did not encumber or entangle, weigh down or oppress.

 Following in the way of Jesus, we seek to remove distraction and align our lives and community with an approach to living intentionally and missionally that both forms the life of Christ in us and frees us to live that life deeply in our world.

 See: Matthew 11:28-30.
 Matthew 22:37-40.
 Luke 10:38-42.
 Matthew 28:18-20.